Minor and Major Spoiler Alert:

 Then there is the next scene when Doctor Dillmond was taken away as teacher and a new teacher took his place and Elphaba saw a sacred lion cub in a cage.
 Out of anger, she cast a spell on the entire class, which just didn’t Fiyero.
 The lion cub scene is a wonderful scene.
 We get to learn more about Elphaba in this scene.
 Throughout the scene, Fiyero says something to Elphaba around the lines of “do you ever let anyone else talk”.
 Throughout the scene, towards the end, Elphaba learns that she loves Fiyero, but she knows that her best friend loves Fiyero.

 “I’m Not That Girl” happens right after she and Fiyero freed the lion cub.
 Since Elphaba literally just found she loves Fiyero, this song isn’t fully heartbreaking.
 It is only moderately heartbreaking.
 In one line, she thinks she isn’t good enough for him because she is green.
 One fascinating thing about Wicked’s love triangle is that Elphaba and Fiyero, two best friends, love Fiyero and that really tests their friendship.

 In “One Short Day”, Elphaba finally gets her opportunity to visit the Wizard.
 He is agreeing to see her and she takes Glinda (Galinda changed her name to Glinda to honor of Doctor Dillamond) with her.
 Throughout the song, they are touring the Emerald City.

 Elphaba is to learn the Wizard is not so great as she thought that he was.
 It turns out that she learned that he was the one responsible for all the bad things happening to the animals.
-He used her to cast a spell on of the monkeys, which caused him to grow wings and she saw it was a very painful process and she that it is was the cages that was making them lose their speech.
+He used her to cast a spell on of the monkeys, which caused him to grow wings and she saw it was a very painful process and she that saw that it was the cages that was making them lose their speech.
 She all of a sudden realized that the Wizard is not a good person and wanted to stand up for the animals and go up against the Wizard and ran away with the grimmaire.